 - You may find that holding for four seconds is too easy, or for some women it may be too hard.
 If this is the case, try holding for more or less time, concentrating on getting a good quality squeeze.
 Once you know how long you can hold a good squeeze, you can work to build this up over time (see below)

 - When you find this exercise becomes too easy, try holding for a longer count, up to or beyond 10 seconds.
 You should also gradually increase the number of repetitions you do in each session

-The best way to help yourself is to make your pelvic floor muscles stronger by exercising them (above).
+The best way to help yourself is to make your pelvic floor muscles stronger by exercising them.

-If you’re still having problems, ask your GP for a referral to a women’s health physiotherapist.
-You can use our Physio2u service to find a local practitioner, or ask the Pelvic Obstetric and Gynaecological Physiotherapy group.
+If you’re still having problems, ask your GP for a referral to a women’s health physiotherapist or find one in your area.

 Your first session with a physiotherapist will include a detailed assessment, advice and possibly a physical treatment.
 Everything you tell the physiotherapist will be completely confidential.

 - Follow the simple exercises every day set out in our free leaflet to strengthen your pelvic floor